Previously : IndusSoft

 from c:\data\sales2006.sales

-The above query assumes that the name of your MS Access file is Sales2006.mdb and it is saved in c:\data folder.
+The above query assumes the name of your MS Access file is Sales2006.mdb and it is saved in c:\data folder.
 Additionally, it contains a table called Sales.
 Notice that you do not have to specify the file extension.
 The ODBC driver assumes the extension to be .MDB.

 select MONTH(s2006.sDate) as Month,